What Is Email Encryption?

 Yes, Gmail encrypts all messages by default—both in transit and at rest to protect its users from hackers.

-For in transit encryption, it uses something called TLS, or Transport Layer Security.
-TLS is a cryptographic protocol that’s used not only by mail services like Gmail but also various instant messaging and web applications.
+For in-transit encryption, it uses something called TLS, or Transport Layer Security.
+TLS is a cryptographic protocol that’s used not only by mail services like Gmail but also by various instant messaging and web applications.

 Thanks to TLS and AES being enabled by default, you don’t need to learn how to encrypt an email in Gmail to enjoy a solid level of protection, but that doesn’t mean you can’t go beyond it.